Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 The Greek word ὑπομνήσει (hupomnēsei) literally means to God put in the mind of the Gospel authors.
 God caused the Gospel authors (Matthew and John, Mark by way of Peter, Luke by Peter, research, and others) to recall in detail what they had formerly experienced.

 The apostle Paul says that God spoke “in many ways” to his servants in Old Testament times before Christ coming.
 (Heb 1:1-2) The Ten Commandments were divinely provided in written form.
 Scribes, thereafter, would have had to merely copy it into the scrolls used by Moses.
 (Ex.
 31:18; Deut.
-10:1-5) In some very special cases, the words put into Scripture by a Bible author inspired by God, moved along by the Holy Spirit, would have been transmitted by verbal dictation, literally word for word.
-This would have likely been the case in situations such as the Mosaic Law given to Israel.
+10:1-5) In some very special cases, the words that would be put into Scripture by a Bible author inspired by God, moved along by the Holy Spirit, would have been transmitted by verbal dictation, literally word for word.
+This would have likely been the case in situations such as the Mosaic Law that was given to Israel.
 Jehovah commanded Moses: “Write these words, for in accordance with these words I have made a covenant with you and with Israel.”
 (Ex 34:27) The prophets who would author Bible books were also frequently given precise messages from God that they were to deliver, and then God put these same words in the mind of the prophetic authors.
 God caused the prophet (Isaiah, Jeremiah, Ezekiel, Daniel, and others) to recall in detail what they had formerly delivered to others, now becoming Scriptures. – 1 Kings 22:14; Jeremiah 1:7; 2:1; 11:1-5; Ezekiel 3:4; 11:5.

 There are other ways that the Bible authors, such as dreams and visions.
 We are told, “Then the mystery was revealed to Daniel in a vision of the night.
 Then Daniel blessed the God of heaven.”
 (Dan.
 2:19) “In the first year of Belshazzar king of Babylon, Daniel saw a dream and visions of his head as he lay in his bed.
 Then he wrote down the dream and told the sum of the matter.”
 (Dan.
 7:1) Readers might not know that Bible authors were more often given visions while they were awake, fully conscious, giving the author the thoughts of God directly to his mind.
 “In the thirtieth year, in the fourth month, on the fifth day of the month, as I was among the exiles by the Chebar canal, the heavens were opened, and I saw visions of God.”
 (Eze 1:1) “In the third year of the reign of King Belshazzar a vision appeared to me, Daniel, after that which appeared to me at the first.”
 (Dan.
 8:1) “And this is how I saw the horses in my vision and those who rode them: they wore breastplates the color of fire and of sapphire and of sulfur, and the heads of the horses were like lions’ heads, and fire and smoke and sulfur came out of their mouths.”
 (Rev. 9:17) Other visions were given to the Bible author when he was in a trance.
 Even though the author was clearly awake and conscious, he was extremely, deeply absorbed by what he saw, blocking out all else around him. – Ac 10:9-17; 11:5-10; 22:17-21.